pypeaday/pype.dev/pages/faith/screwtape.md

     state of mind I call 'Christianity And'.
 You know - Christianity and the Crisis,Christianity and the New Order, ...

+!!! background-thought ""

-> I don't know... smells more and more like Christian Nationalism is the
-> modern-day `Christinaity And`...
-So much focus on policy, behavior, order
-> (patriarchy even)....
-Not a lot about Jesus _in the conversation about
-> Christian Nationalism_ (not that Christians in this mindset don't genuinely
-> love Jesus or talk about him - but I don't hear Jesus often in the
-> conversation, I only hear the politics).
-But I suppose to be fair there's
-> every chance in the world that I misunderstand the position and people.
+    I don't know... smells more and more like Christian Nationalism is the modern-day `Christinaity And`...
+So much focus on policy, behavior, order (patriarchy even)....
+Not a lot about Jesus _in the conversation about Christian Nationalism_ (not that Christians in this mindset don't genuinely love Jesus or talk about him - but I don't hear Jesus often in the conversation, I only hear the politics).
+But I suppose to be fair there's every chance in the world that I misunderstand the position and people.

 !!! danger ""